ClintH/ixfx/www/src/pages/en/data/stateMachine.md

 }
 ```

-With this machine description, it would be illegal to have a state `dimmed`, or to turn it `off` when it is already `off`.
+With this machine definition, it would be illegal to have a state `dimmed`, or to turn it `off` when it is already `off`.
 In this case, the machine never reaches a final state, it can always oscillate between `on/off`.
 Note too that we can safely automatically advance the state of the machine, because it knows what the next state will always be.

 It's possible to have several possible next states by using a string array: